-The adopted Social Plan 2029-2024 (City of Ryde, 2029) includes objectives to make Ryde "a welcoming and safe place".
+The City of Ryde adopted Social Plan 2019-2024 includes objectives to make Ryde "a welcoming and safe place".

 Council develops and implements road and community safety (crime, domestic violence, anti-racism, social inclusion) programs and initiatives including local educational campaigns targeting children, young people and senior citizens, by working in partnership with other stakeholders such as the Ryde and Hunters Hill Domestic and Family Violence Committee, Ryde Intercultural Network and Macquarie University.